nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 3.3.
 Staff commands

-Staff commands give you the ability to keep track of your staffs which help you make business and manpower decisions.
+Eva makes use of these staff commands to give you the ability to keep track of your staffs which help you make business and manpower decisions.

 <div markdown="block" class="alert alert-info">

 **:information_source: Note:** <br>

-* All commands under staff can only be done on either staff list or staff profile panel except `adds`, which can be done on any panel<br>
+* All commands under staff can only be done on either staff list or staff profile panel except `adds`, which can be done on any panel.<br>

-* While in staff profile, only details of the profile that is being viewed can be changed.<br>
+* On a staff profile, only the details of the profile that is being viewed can be changed.<br>

 </div>